cardano-foundation/developer-portal/blog/2021-08-09-nft-minting-standard.md

 ---
 slug: nft-minting-standard
-title: "How we minted the NFTAs, and why we went for this standard."
+title: "How we minted the NFTAs, and why we went for this standard"
 author: Cardano Foundation
 author_title: Developer Spotlight
 author_url: https://github.com/cardano-foundation